1. Circumcision is the destruction of normal, healthy, functional, and sexual tissue.

 4. Circumcision causes permanent disfigurement, desensitization, and dysfunction in a sexual organ.

-5. Routine infant circumcision is forced circumcision on healthy children.
+5. Routine infant circumcision is forced circumcision on healthy children that is both physically and psychologically traumatizing.

 6. Removing parts of a child’s genitals in the absence of disease, deformity, or injury is a violation of his most basic right to the security of his body.

-7. A person or an organization cannot defend, justify, solicit, recommend, promote, perform, or assist the circumcision of children without conspiring, threatening and denying them the right to bodily security.
+7. A person or an organization cannot defend, justify, solicit, recommend, promote, perform, or assist the circumcision of children without conspiring, threatening and denying them the right to bodily security and integrity.

 8. Mothers and fathers must learn that the circumcision of their child: